john-friedman/SEC-Parsers/readme.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fhttps%2F%2Fgithub.com%2Fjohn-friedman%2FSEC-Parsers&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)
 ![GitHub](https://img.shields.io/github/stars/john-friedman/sec-parsers)

 Parses non-standardized SEC filings into structured xml.
 Use cases include LLMs, NLP, and textual analysis.
+Average parse-time for a 100 page document is 0.4 seconds.
 Package is a WIP.

 Supported filing types are 10-K, 10-Q, 8-K, S-1, 20-F. More will be added soon, or you can write your own!
 [How to write a Custom Parser in 5 minutes](https://medium.com/@jgfriedman99/how-to-write-a-custom-sec-parser-in-5-minutes-5c7a8d5d81b0)

 Note: syntax change for find_nodes_by_title, to find_all_sections_by_title and associated functions.

 <em>URGENT</em>: Advice on how to name functions used by users is urgently needed.
-SEC Parsers has started to get a lot of users, and I don't want to deprecate function names in the future.
+SEC Parsers has started to get users, and I don't want to deprecate function names in the future.
 [Link](contributors.md)

 <div align="center">
   <img src="https://raw.githubusercontent.com/john-friedman/SEC-Parsers/main/Assets/tesla_visualizationv3.png">